- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 - taking hostages.
 (Common art.
 3 to the four Geneva Conventions; GCIV, art.
 34; API, art.
 75(2)(c); APII, art.
 4(2)(c); Principles of International Law Recognized in the Charter of the Nüremberg Tribunal and in the Judgment of the Tribunal, Principle 6(b); art.
 12 of the 1979 International Convention against the Taking of Hostages and CIHL rule 96);

-With regard to the request for positive action, the methods and means of warfare chosen by the parties to the armed conflict must respect the fundamental IHL guarantee of the treatment of civilians and persons hors de combat .
-They must also comply with the obligation to permit and facilitate humanitarian assistance.
-Respect for IHL requires the articulation of these different types of rules in the specific circumstances of each armed conflict and each attack.
+Regarding positive obligations, the methods and means of warfare chosen by the parties to an armed conflict must respect the fundamental guarantee of IHL concerning the treatment of civilians and persons hors de combat.
+They must also respect the obligation to allow and facilitate humanitarian assistance for civilians.

-The principle of distinction is that the protection against attack afforded by IHL is expressed in the same terms for civilians (CIHL rule 1) and civilian objects (CIHL rule 7).
-Both apply in IAC and NIAC.
+The purpose of this principle is to protect civilians and civilian objects from direct attacks and from the indirect effects of attacks.
+This protection is expressed by the IHL in the same terms for civilians (Rule 1) and civilian objects (Rule 7).
+Both apply in IACs and NIACs.

 (b)anyone who is defenceless by reason of unconsciousness, shipwreck, wound or sickness; or